JuiceW4H/SAA/High Availability and Scaling (ELB, ASG…).md

 * Define where instances are launched as they are linked to a VPC’s Subnets.

 **3 Important Values to an ASG**

-**
-**
-1. Minimum**
+1. Minimum
-**
 2. Desired
-3. Maximum**
+3. Maximum
-**

 Scaling Policies
-- can update the desired capacity based on certain criteria.
+	\- can update the desired capacity based on certain criteria.
-- rules that you define which can adjust the values of the ASG.
+	\- rules that you define which can adjust the values of the ASG.

 Instance Warm Up Time
-- the number of seconds that it takes for a newly launched instance to warm up.
+	\- the number of seconds that it takes for a newly launched instance to warm up.

-**3 Ways to Scale in ASG **
+**3 Ways to Scale in ASG**

 1. Manual Scaling
-	- where you manually adjust the value of the Desired Capacity.
+	\- where you manually adjust the value of the Desired Capacity.

-1. Scheduled Scaling
+2. Scheduled Scaling
-	- adjusts Desired Capacity based on schedules.
+	\- adjusts Desired Capacity based on schedules.

-1. Dynamic Scaling
+3. Dynamic Scaling
-	- rules that react to something and changes the Desired Capacity.
+	\- rules that react to something and changes the Desired Capacity.

 	* Simple Scaling
-		- a pair of rules (One to Provision and One to Terminate) (e.g. CPU above 50% +1", "CPU Below 50 - 1)
+		\- a pair of rules (One to Provision and One to Terminate) (e.g. CPU above 50% +1", "CPU Below 50 - 1)

 	* Step Scaling
-		- acts depending on how out of normal the value is.
+		\- acts depending on how out of normal the value is.
-		- good for reacting on to quicker shifts in conditions.
+		\- good for reacting on to quicker shifts in conditions.

 	* Target Tracking
-		- lets you define an ideal amount of something and maintains it within that metric.
+		\- lets you define an ideal amount of something and maintains it within that metric.

 * Predictive Scaling is Homogenous and inefficient/inaccurate if using a mix of Instance sizes/types.

 Cooldown Period
-- value in seconds
+	\- value in seconds
-- 300s by Default.
+	\- 300s by Default.
-- controls how long to wait at the end of a scaling action before doing another.
+	\- controls how long to wait at the end of a scaling action before doing another.

 **Architecture**
 ![High Availability and Scaling (ELB, ASG…)-07-28-2024-11](images/High%20Availability%20and%20Scaling%20(ELB,%20ASG…)-07-28-2024-11.png)

 Self-Healing
-- when an instance gets replaced by ASG for not passing the Health/Status Checks.
+	\- when an instance gets replaced by ASG for not passing the Health/Status Checks.

 **ASG + Load Balancer**

 ![High Availability and Scaling (ELB, ASG…)-07-28-2024-12](images/High%20Availability%20and%20Scaling%20(ELB,%20ASG…)-07-28-2024-12.png)

 * ASG instances are automatically added to or removed from the target group.